 - 1. Motor is overheating and tripping out on internal overload protector ...

 - a.
 Motor air vents clogged with lint.

 - b.
 Low voltage to motor.

 - c.
 Failed motor.

 - d.
-Failed impellor (blower/fan)...out of balance.
+Failed blower (impellor/fan)...out of balance.

-G. Both drive motor and blower (impellor/fan) motor (for Reversing Models ONLY) are not operating (do not start) and indicator light is on...
+G. Both drive motor and blower (impellor/fan) motor (Reversing Models ONLY) not operating (do not start) and indicator light is on...

 - 1. Fault at L1 or L2 termination(s) between the terminal block and contactors (relays). - 2.
-Failed contactors (both blower [impellor/fan] and drive). - 3.
-Failed motors (both blower [impellor/fan] and drive).

-H. Heating unit is not operating (no heat)...no voltage at heating unit...
+Failed contactors (both blower [fan/impellor] and drive ). - 3.
+Failed motors (both blower [fan/impellor] motor and drive motor). - H. Heating unit is not operating (no heat)...no voltage at heating unit (i.e., Gas Model Hot Surface Ignition [HSI] module, Electric Model electric oven contactor, or Steam Model steam damper system pneumatic solenoid) when dryer is first started...